-Melissa is the Membership Specialist at the Chamber.
-Her responsibilities include completing the application process and orientation with members and while assisting the Director of Membership.
-She will on-board new members and help them with any questions about Chamber products and service.
-Member engagement is also an important aspect for Melissa – she will make sure our members are taking advantage of all the Chamber has to offer.
-She will also work closely with our Chamber Ambassadors.
-Prior to joining the Chamber team, Melissa worked extensively in the customer service field.
-She was previously employed by Install America as an administrative assistant/appointment scheduler.
-It may surprise you to know that Melissa was also a pastry chef.
-Melissa enjoys spending time with her husband, Blaine and her son, Daniel, who keeps them busy with football, basketball and baseball.
-She also enjoys reading books authored by Janet Evanovich and other murder mysteries, hiking and game nights with her family.
+Missy is an intragal part of our membership team.
+As member specialist, she streamlines the application process and new member orientation.
+She on-boards new members and helps them with any questions about Chamber products and services.
+Member engagement is also an important aspect for Missy – she makes sure our members are taking advantage of all the Chamber has to offer.
+Missy assists our Director of Membership and works closely with our Chamber Ambassadors.
+Prior to joining the Chamber team, Missy worked extensively in the customer service field.
+In addition to Missy's many talents, she is also a skilled pastry chef.
+While not working closely with Chamber members, Missy enjoys spending time with her husband, Blaine, and her son, Daniel, who keeps them busy with football, basketball and baseball.
+She also enjoys reading books authored by Janet Evanovich as well as other murder mysteries.
+She is an avid hiker and loves game nights with her family.

 Director of Events

-Bethany comes to the Chamber from Music Festivals & Tours and has 20 years of experience in planning events of varying sizes, including serving as Event Chair of the Macy’s Great American Marching Band culminating in the Thanksgiving Day Parade in NYC with 250 teens.
+Bethany, our Director of Events, is a consummate perfectionist and is passionate about her profession.
+She comes to the Chamber from Music Festivals & Tours and has 20 years of experience in planning events of varying sizes, including serving as Event Chair of the Macy’s Great American Marching Band culminating in the Thanksgiving Day Parade in NYC with 250 teens.
 When not managing events, Bethany enjoys reading thrillers - especially while lounging on a boat whale watching.
-She can often be found in the stands cheering on her son, Cooper, at one of his many sporting events.
+She can often be found in the stands cheering on her son at one of his many sporting events.

 Senior Vice President, Government & Community Relations

-As Senior Vice President – Government and Community Relations, Gail is accountable for leading the Chamber’s legislative agenda, strategic communications and advocacy initiatives to strengthen the economic/business climate and quality of place for our region.
-Originally from western Pennsylvania where she stills spends weekends during the winter as a certified ski instructor.
-She is a recognized leader in regional and statewide initiatives associated with economic development and education, industry alliances, community/professional associations and a variety of charitable endeavors including Katrina/Iowa Flood Mission Trips and Prayers & Squares Ministry.
-Graduate of the University of Pittsburgh, EEI Executive Policy Institute, Principles of Public Utilities Operations and Management, Penn State Executive Institute and is a Certified Purchasing Manager (lifetime).
-Gail enjoys spending time with her family and friends along with skiing, golf, fishing and gardening.
+As Senior Vice President – Government and Community Relations, Gail is accountable for leading our policy agenda, strategic communications and advocacy initiatives to strengthen the economic/business climate and quality of place for our region.
+Gail is originally from western Pennsylvania, where she stills spends winter weekends as a certified ski instructor.
+She is a recognized leader in regional and statewide initiatives associated with economic development and education, industry alliances, community and professional associations as well as a variety of charitable endeavors including Katrina/Iowa Flood Mission Trips and Prayers & Squares Ministry.
+Gail is a graduate of the University of Pittsburgh, EEI Executive Policy Institute, Principles of Public Utilities Operations and Management, Penn State Executive Institute.
+She is a lifetime Certified Purchasing Manager, Novation’s Mentor and Sean Delaney Facilitator.
+Gail enjoys spending time with her family and friends along with skiing, golfing, fishing and gardening.